StephenDini/Mortality_Predictor/README.md

 * Country Coordinates

-#### Data Approach
+### Data Approach

 * All data files were cleaned and merged into a single data source for the machine learning model.
-* A GEoJSON data file was created for the mapping portion.
+* A GeoJSON data file was created for the mapping portion.
 * Some data was not available for all years so most recent data was used.

-### Machine learning model
+## Machine learning model

-For the project, our group wants to see if a machine learning model can correlate socioeconomic and coltural factors to mortality rates by country.
+For the project, our group wants to see if a machine learning model can correlate socioeconomic and cultural factors to mortality rates by country.
 Our project used supervised machine learning, specifically the Random Forest Classifier method, given our data is labeled and we are looking for a discrete outcome.
 Several other methods were tested (see mortality_machine_learning and mortality_machine_learning_2 in machine learning folder).
-Those methods were rejected given that the balanced accuracy scores were lower than the Random Forest Classifer.
+Those methods were rejected given that the balanced accuracy scores were lower than the Random Forest Classifier.
 We chose the balanced accuracy score as the method for measuring how well the model performed based on best practices learned in class, as well as best practice, according to [machinemastery.com](https://machinelearningmastery.com/how-to-know-if-your-machine-learning-model-has-good-performance/)